MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

-Nonzero if the function is successful; otherwise 0 if the filling could not be completed, if the given point has the boundary color specified by *`crColor`* (if `FLOODFILLBORDER` was requested), if the given point does not have the color specified by *`crColor`* (if `FLOODFILLSURFACE` was requested), or if the point is outside the clipping region.
+Nonzero if the function is successful; otherwise 0 if the filling couldn't be completed, if the given point has the boundary color specified by *`crColor`* (if `FLOODFILLBORDER` was requested), if the given point doesn't have the color specified by *`crColor`* (if `FLOODFILLSURFACE` was requested), or if the point is outside the clipping region.

 ### Remarks